Skip to content

 If you experience any side effects that bother you, be sure to discuss them with your doctor.

-Call your doctor or 911 right away if you experience reactions such as a skin rash, hives, fever, swelling of the face, eyes, lips, or tongue.
+Call your doctor or 911 right away if you experience reactions such as a skin rash, hives, fever, or swelling of the face, eyes, lips, or tongue.

 These are not all the possible side effects of XCOPRI.
 A full description of side effects can be found in the Medication Guide and Important Safety Information.

-Before starting once-daily XCOPRI it’s important to let your doctor know if you have been diagnosed with a genetic problem that affects your heart (called Familial Short QT syndrome).
+Before starting once-daily XCOPRI, it’s important to let your doctor know if you have been diagnosed with a genetic problem that affects your heart (called Familial Short QT syndrome).
 Do not take XCOPRI if you have Familial Short QT syndrome.

 Epilepsy is a chronic condition of the brain that causes repeated seizures, and is usually defined as 2 or more seizures with no obvious cause at least 24 hours apart.
 Epilepsy is quite common, affecting at least 3 million adults in the United States.